Skip to content

 • Inner loop — answers the five questions, dispatches the next specialist, increments the stall counter when no progress.

-When the stall counter exceeds the threshold (≤2 in the Magentic-One paper), the inner loop breaks; the manager reflects, updates the ledger, and revises the plan before re-entering the inner loop.
+When the stall counter exceeds its threshold (≤2 in the Magentic-One paper), the inner loop breaks; the manager updates the ledger and revises the plan before re-entering.

 graph TD